papermashea/major-studio-2/01-vue/README.md

 **Refresh some basics of d3.js**

 - how do `.domain` and `.range` work in a scale?
+  Domain is the data you're using
+  Range is what you are mapping it to
-- what is the difference between `scaleBand` and `scaleLinear`?
+- what is the difference between `scaleBand` and `scaleLinear`? scaleBand groups axis, scaleLinear maps it linearally

 ### Questions to check your understanding